 When you drive the same route from the same apartment to the same office every day, it’s easy to get into autopilot mode.
 You zone out and just start just going through the motions.
 Being somewhere completely unfamiliar keeps you from getting into that rut.

 By changing things up every few months, we’re forcing ourselves to constantly reevaluate and look at things a new way.
-“When we escape from the place we spend most of our time, the mind is suddenly made aware of all those errant ideas we’d previously suppressed.”3 People who have been immersed in a different culture are much better at creatively solving tricky problems.4
+“When we escape from the place we spend most of our time, the mind is suddenly made aware of all those errant ideas we’d previously suppressed.” (( The Benefits of Vacation, Jonah Lehrer, September 2009 )) People who have been immersed in a different culture are much better at creatively solving tricky problems. (( Is creative a foreign concept? by William W Maddux and Adam D Galinsky ))

 Slow Down Time